Mr-Robot-EC/hogwarts-sorting-hat/README.md

 ## License

-This project is licensed under the MIT License.
+This project is a fun way to showcase my skills with Python.

 ## Acknowledgements